bobbyiliev/introduction-to-sql/README.md

 ### DigitalOcean App Platform

-The will be hosted on the [DigitalOcean App Platform](https://www.digitalocean.com/products/app-platform/).
+This will be hosted on the [DigitalOcean App Platform](https://www.digitalocean.com/products/app-platform/).

 We will utilize the ["Deploy to DigitalOcean" Button](https://www.digitalocean.com/docs/app-platform/how-to/add-deploy-do-button) to deploy to the App Platform: